gokhanakkus/ASP.NETCoreWebAPI/README.md

-ASP.NET Core Web API Projesi
+# ASP.NET Core Web API Project
-Bu proje, ASP.NET Core kullanılarak oluşturulmuş bir Web API uygulamasını içerir.
-Bu API, ürünlerin oluşturulması, okunması, güncellenmesi ve silinmesi gibi temel CRUD işlemlerini gerçekleştirmek için tasarlanmıştır.
+This project encompasses a Web API application created using ASP.NET Core.
+The API is designed to perform basic CRUD operations such as creating, reading, updating, and deleting products.

-API'yi test etmek için Swagger, Postman veya benzeri bir araç kullanabilirsiniz.
-Postman koleksiyonu içinde API'yi test edebilirsiniz.
+To test the API, you can utilize tools like Swagger, Postman, or similar alternatives.
+You can test the API within the Postman collection provided.